moby/buildkit/docs/buildkitd.toml.md

   # maintain a pool of reusable CNI network namespaces to amortize the overhead
   # of allocating and releasing the namespaces
   cniPoolSize = 16
+  # defaultCgroupParent sets the parent cgroup of all containers.
+  defaultCgroupParent = "buildkit"

   [worker.containerd.labels]
     "foo" = "bar"